n8ta/jawk/README.md

 17. Divide by 0 needs to print an error (tests for this will probably need to be bespoke)

 ## License
 GNU Libjit is GPLv2.
-This repo is MIT licensed.
+This project is MIT licensed.

 ## Running the tests